Policies

 Conditions

-Click Add condition to attach a CEL expression to a rule.
+Click the + condition pill in the rule sentence to attach a CEL expression.
 The expression must return true for the rule to apply; if it errors at runtime, the rule is skipped.

 Available fields